U Record spotlights Luke Shaefer, “Associate professor studies extreme poverty in America”

 Q: Who had the greatest influence on your career path?

 A: There have been so many people who have altered the course of my professional life.
-John Tropman, now my colleague at the School of Social Work, was the first person to suggest I get a Ph.D. in social work and consider becoming an academic, and he's been an important adviser to me ever since.
+John Tropman, now my colleague at the School of Social Work, was the first person to suggest I get a Ph.D. in social work and consider becoming an academic, and he's been an important advisor to me ever since.
 Julie Henly, Harold Pollack and Susan Lambert at the University of Chicago all shaped my development as a scholar, and Sheldon and Sandy Danziger here at Michigan have been incredible mentors.
 The list could go on.
 I feel very lucky to have learned from all of these folks.

 “Associate professor studies extreme poverty in America,” by Jordan Swope, was originally published in the November 9, 2015 edition of The University Record.
 The Record’s weekly Spotlight features faculty and staff members at the university.
 To nominate a candidate, email the Record staff at firstname.lastname@example.org.